Growing a Foreign Brand in China

 3. Be Clear on What Makes Your Brand Different

 China is one of the most competitive consumer markets in the world.
+Simply being “imported” is no longer a differentiator.
+You must clearly define:

 What makes your product unique?